Code-Institute-Submissions/djmolloy57-project2_eurolodge/README.md

 See links to relevent section of the wireframes below:

 ##  Images
 The images were choosen to convey a holiday vibe to entice the visitor to check out the site options.
 The images also blended in well with the sites colour scheme.

 ## Colours
-I choose blue backcolour for the site title page.
-For the navigation bar I choose grey buttons with white black for site title on the button.
-When the vistors moves/hovers the mouse pointer over the button it changes/transitons to black once mouse moves away its returns to grey colour this is to provide a better UX experience for the user.
+I choose sky blue as background colour for the site.
+For the navigation bar and footer I choose a slightly darker blue.
+I feel this offers an easy on the eye contrast.

 ## Typography
 I used Google fonts to enhance some text sections of the site.
-I decided on Abril with backup sans-serif for text headings on the home page.
+I decided on Roboto with backup sans-serif for text headings on the home page.

 # Features

+  The site requires minimum input from the user<br>
+    * Visitor/user selects a holiday type from the dropdown (Skiing, Beach or City Tour) then click's Get info button.<br>
+    * The Get info button returns the countries that offer such holidays, the customer can choose a county and generate map.<br>
+    * This map will show marker at different locations on the map.
+Clicking the map will provide information such as the name of the accommodation and its star rating.<br>
+    * Clicking on the book button it will show a popup form asking for his name,a dropdown which contains the marker location name (Hotel, guesthouses), the date
+      he is looking to go, the airline choice.
+Once submitted it held in the Booking History menu option.<br>

 # Technologies Used